What Does Work-Based Learning Look Like?

 Initiatives

-Bringing together government, education, and industry partners, NCBCE’s Building Bright Futures is an early childhood education apprenticeship program designed to rebuild and grow NC’s childcare workforce.
-Targeted to high school students and recent graduates, the program offers resources and services to support students in paid work-based learning opportunities as they progress toward a college degree in early childhood education.
+Bringing together statewide government, education, and industry partners, NCBCE’s Building Bright Futures is a grant initiative designed to strengthen the early child care workforce through pre-apprenticeships and apprenticeships.
+This program offers technical assistance, resources, and financial support to students with opportunities for paid work-based learning experiences, professional development, and mentorship as they progress toward a career in early childhood education.

 STEPs4GROWTH is a comprehensive clean energy workforce development project funded by a grant from the US Department of Commerce.
 It is led by NC A&T State University with support from NCBCE and other partners.
 STEPs4GROWTH works with employers to train students and adults to fill well-paying jobs in energy efficiency, renewable energy, clean vehicles, and grid & resiliency.